scraperwiki/dumptruck/readme.md

 * `dbname`: File to use for the database

-So you if you want the database file to be `bucket-wheel-excavators.db`, you can use this.
+So you if you want the database file to be `bucket=wheel-excavators.db`, you can use this.

-    h - Highwall(dbname-"bucket-wheel-excavators.db")
+    h = Highwall(dbname-"bucket-wheel-excavators.db")

 ### Saving
 As discussed earlier, the simplest `save` call looks like this.